Kleissner/BitSnail/README.md

 BitSnail Targets.txt
 ```

-The target file must have one peer (in IP:Port from) per line.
+The target file must have one peer (in IP:Port form) per line.

 Example output: